 It is safe to say that half of Zeus’ fear stems from Nyx being an ancient being, while the other half comes from her wielding immense power.
 That is to say, Nyx is one powerful goddess.
 A primordial entity of any mythology generally held gargantuan power over any other gods within the pantheon.

 To put Nyx’s power into perspective, even the Olympian gods struggled with their predecessors from a mere generation before them for a decade.
 The only reason the Olympians won that war was because of their allying with the Hecatonchires and Cyclopes.
 We can assume that if the gods – allies and all – picked a fight with a primordial being directly, it would be over before it even began.

 Now that we’ve established Zeus is spooked by Nyx, how does the isolationist King of the Underworld feel?
-If we ask the Roman poet Virgil, he would claim them to be lovers and parents of the Erinyes (Furies).
+The Roman poet Virgil would claim them to be lovers and parents of the Erinyes (Furies).
 However, Greek mythology has a much different interpretation of the relationship between Hades and Nyx.

 Being the King of the Underworld, Hades rules over the realm in which Nyx and her children reside.
 Since they are Underworld denizens, they are subject to the rules and laws of Hades.
 That is to say, even the dreadful, black-winged Nyx, is no exception.

 In a complicated way – and despite being Hades’ great aunt – Nyx is a bit of a co-worker.
 She envelops the world with dark mists, allowing some of her more malevolent children to run rampant.
 Now, when we consider that a number of her offspring were in some way connected to death and dying, it totally works out.

 Who Was Nyx in Love With?